NLP-for-Psycholinguistic/text_coherence_pipeline/README.md

 punning associations, so that a word similar in sound brings in a new thought.

 In our study, we associated Clanging and Perseveration (repetition of words and ideas) to underline repetition at any level, whether narrative, lexical or syntaxic.
-Clanging can be found in exemples of the "maximum" mode, where sentences are very similar to others, on account of the repetitions they contain.
+Clanging can be found in examples of the "maximum" mode, where sentences are very similar to others, on account of the repetitions they contain.

 ### Derailment
 >A pattern of spontaneous speech in which the ideas slip off the track onto another one that is clearly but obliquely related, or onto one that is completely unrelated.
 Things may be said in juxtaposition that lack a meaningful relationship, or the patient may shift idiosyncratically from one frame of reference to another.
 At times, there may be a vague connection between the ideas; at others, none will be apparent.
 This pattern of speech is often characterized as sounding "disjointed."
 Perhaps the commonest manifestation of this disorder is a slow, steady slippage, with no single derailment being particularly severe, so that the speaker gets farther and farther off the track with each derailment without showing any aware¬ ness that his reply no longer has any connection with the question that was asked.

-Effects of Derailment are shown with exemples of the 'minimum' mode.
-These exemples show that removing the sentence from the induced subgraph actually increases the coherence of the paragraph, pointing to the idea that the sentence is a departure from the idea of the paragraph.
+Effects of Derailment are shown with examples of the 'minimum' mode.
+These examples show that removing the sentence from the induced subgraph actually increases the coherence of the paragraph, pointing to the idea that the sentence is a departure from the idea of the paragraph.

 ### Incoherence
 >A pattern of speech that is essentially